2biteWolf/AW_mediaQS/README.md

 Custom folders work on Windows.
 Mac and Linux not tested.
 The extension was made according to my need, but it may be useful to someone with the same needs.

+p.s. i just wan't to pay 5$ to google for deploy this in store for free

 ## Features
 - 🖼️ **Save media files** with one click
 - 🔗 **Open images/videos** in new tabs